ADolkun/local-rag/docs/troubleshooting.md

 Each stage of the RAG pipeline stores its data in the application state.

 In order for a successful RAG conversation to take place the following state values must NOT be null:
-- `documents` - if null, there was an error processing your documents
+- `nodes` - if null, there was an error processing your files
 - `llm` - if null, there was an error creating the Ollama LLM instance
-- `query_engine` - if null, errors occurred when creating embeddings for your your documents
+- `query_engine` - if null, errors occurred when creating embeddings for your your files

 To view the current application state:
 - Navigate to the Settings panel